 Maximo Asset Monitor provides two types of dashboards; Summary Dashboards and Entity Dashboards.

 A Summary Dashboard is a dashboard that presents aggregated KPIs and provides drill-in to the metrics using hierarchical filters.
-Lets decompose that statement a bit.
-Bryan, the Facility Operations Manager, the summary dashboards provides an overview of KPIs across all regions and buildings, including the Munich IoT Center building.
-And it allows a filtering to a selected building and its floors, zones, workstations and environmental sensors.
-Summary dashboards presents aggregations by hour, by day, by week, by month.
+Let’s decompose that statement a bit.
+Bryan, the Facility Operations Manager, the summary dashboards provide an overview of KPIs across all regions and buildings, including the Munich IoT Center building.
+And it allows filtering to a selected building and its floors, zones, workstations, and environmental sensors.
+Summary dashboards present aggregations by the hour, by day, by week, by month.
 This allows the KPIs to be tracked and compared over shorter and longer time ranges.
-An example of the a Workstation Summary dashboard is presented below.
+An example of a Workstation Summary dashboard is presented below.

-In the Munich IoT Center demo, three main summary dashboards designs for operational metrics and KPIs; Building overview, Performance and Alerts.
-All dashboards uses Region, Building, Floor, Zone, Workstation dimensional filters.
+In the Munich IoT Center demo, three main summary dashboards were designed for operational metrics and KPIs; Building overview, Performance, and Alerts.
+All dashboards use Region, Building, Floor, Zone, Workstation dimensional filters.

-An Entity Dashboard is a dashboard that present operational metrics of a single entity.
+An Entity Dashboard is a dashboard that presents the operational metrics of a single entity.
 In this scenario a single workstation.
 Metrics from a single entity can be presented without any aggregation and in near real-time.
-Workstation sensor values and anomaly alerts are presented on value cards, tables and graphs on the dashboard.
+Workstation sensor values and anomaly alerts are presented on value cards, tables, and graphs on the dashboard.
 The Workstation Entity Dashboard for the meeting rum at Floor 27 Zone 3 is shown below.